crazyyy/wp-framework/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.6: Various tweaks and fixes a fatal error when searching / replacing database manually.
+* 1.23.9: Various fixes and tweaks.
 A recommended update for all.